 Activities : Culture

-Any airfare; meals not menitoned in the itinerary; additional expenses incurred due to a change, delay or cancellation of any flight; excess baggage charges; travel insurance; passport and visa fees; customary end-of-tour gratuities are not included for the Program Director; meals, beverages and sightseeing not mentioned as included; personal expenses such as communication charges and laundry; fuel surcharge may apply.
+Airfare; accommodations and meals not mentioned as included on your itinerary; beverages other than those listed in the inclusions; excess baggage charges; travel insurance; passport and visa fees; gratuities for the Program Director; personal expenses such as communication charges and laundry; fuel surcharge may apply.

 Photos: © A&K Image Library, © Justin Weiler